Uniqueness of least energy solutions to the fractional Lane-Emden equation in the ball: Introduction

 While existence of positive solutions to \eqref{eq:mainlocal} easily follows from standard variational methods, the question of their uniqueness is much more involved.
 In fact, uniqueness of positive solutions does not hold, in general, for annular domains \cite{dancer}.
 When $\Omega$ is a ball, however, a classical result by Gidas, Ni and Nirenberg \cite{GNN} states that positive solutions of \eqref{eq:mainlocal} are unique.
 The proof is based on the moving plane method, which guarantees that all positive solutions are radially symmetric, and which therefore allows to apply ODE techniques.

 It is natural to wonder if these results carry over to the fractional case.
 When $\Omega$ is a ball, an extension of the moving plane method still allows to prove that all positive solutions to \eqref{eq:main} are radially symmetric (see \cite{chenlili}).
 However, it does not seem possible to use ODE arguments in nonlocal problems such as \eqref{eq:main}.
 A partial result has been obtained by Dieb, Ianni and Salda\~{n}a in \cite{diebiannisaldana} where, by perturbative methods, they obtained uniqueness of positive solutions for either $p$ or $s$ sufficiently close to $1$.
-We also mention the paper \cite{chandelmarhuangmaininivolzone}, where the authors obtained uniqueness of positive solutions for an equation in $\R^N$, driven by the fractional laplacian, with convex nonlinearity.
+Another partial result in the same direction have been obtained by the same authors in \cite{diebiannisaldana2}.
+In the very recent preprint \cite{fallwethonedim}, which was uploaded on ArXiv while our paper was being finalized, Fall and Weth proved uniqueness of positive solutions to \eqref{eq:main} in the one-dimensional case.
+We also mention the paper \cite{chandelmarhuangmaininivolzone}, where the authors obtained uniqueness of positive solutions to an equation in $\R^N$, driven by the fractional Laplacian, with convex nonlinearity.
 Unfortunately, we were not able to extend their interesting results to equation \eqref{eq:main}, since the fact of setting the equation in a ball instead of $\R^N$ seems to create a major technical difficulty.

-For these reasons, in this paper we focus on \emph{least energy} solutions, also called \emph{ground states}.
+For these reasons, in this paper we focus on \emph{least-energy} solutions, also called \emph{ground states}.
 By definition, these are the solutions of the minimization problem

 whose existence follows from classical variational methods.
-It is straightforward to verify that least energy solutions do not change sign in $\Omega$ and hence, by the strong maximum principle, are strictly positive (or negative) in $\Omega$.
-In particular, if $\Omega$ is a ball, least energy solutions are radially symmetric.
+It is straightforward to verify that least-energy solutions do not change sign in $\Omega$ and hence, by the strong maximum principle, are strictly positive (or negative) in $\Omega$.
+In particular, if $\Omega$ is a ball, least-energy solutions are radially symmetric.

-In the local case, Lin proved in \cite{lin}, by making use of Morse theory, that least energy solutions to \eqref{eq:mainlocal} are unique whenever $\Omega$ is a convex, planar domain.
-We are able to extend his method of proof to the nonlocal case, and obtain the following - slightly more general - result when $\Omega$ is a ball of any dimension $N\geq 2$:
+In the local case, Lin proved in \cite{lin}, by making use of Morse theory, that least-energy solutions to \eqref{eq:mainlocal} are unique whenever $\Omega$ is a convex, planar domain.
+We are able to extend his method of proof to the nonlocal case, and obtain the following result when $\Omega$ is a ball of any dimension $N\geq 2$: